PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 ![image](assets/en/31.png)

-Click “test connection “to ensure you correctly entered the connection details.
+Click "test connection" to ensure you correctly entered the connection details.
 After the connection confirms to be good, click save, and BTCPay Server shows the store is updated with a Lightning Node.

-## Managing internal Lightning node LND ( Server administrator)
+### Managing internal Lightning node LND ( Server administrator)

-After connecting the internal Lightning Node, server administrators will notice new tiles on the Dashboard (see objective (4.1) for more on dashboard tiles) specifically for Lightning information.
+After connecting the internal Lightning Node, server administrators will notice new tiles on the Dashboard specifically for Lightning information.

 - Lightning Balance
 - BTC in channels